sbobek/lux/docs/visualization_example.rst

 Advanced
 -----------
-The more advanced, but also the easiest way to obtain visualizations is by calling `vizualize` function of LUX.
+The more advanced, but also the easiest way to obtain visualizations is by calling `visualize` function of LUX.
 Additionally passing instance2explain and counterfactual parameters will allow to mark their decision path on the tree with red and blue dots.

 .. code-block:: python